“One certainly never leaves his auditorium without taking back home

 Overview of Kant’s Lecturing Activity [top]

-The disciplinary links in the left column lead to the appropriate section of the List: Kant’s Lectures by Discipline.
+The disciplinary links in the left-most column lead to the appropriate section of the List: Kant’s Lectures by Discipline.

 The columns are grouped by decade, with summer semesters arranged under the digits (in red) and winter semesters arranged under the dots (in black).
-For instance, the ‘0’ in the 1770s column refers to the summer semester of 1770 (these data are all presented in red type), while the ‘’ between the ‘0’ and the ‘1’ refers to winter semester 1770/71 (in black).
+For instance, the ‘0’ in the 1770s column refers to the summer semester of 1770 (these data are all presented in red type), while the ‘’ between the ‘0’ and the ‘1’ refers to winter semester 1771-71 (in black).
+In the text that follows and in general, a single year (e.g., 1758) refers to the summer semester running from Easter to the end of September of that year, while a split-year (e.g., 1758-59) refers to the winter semester running from early October of the first year to Easter of the second year.

-The table begins with a dot (), under which are the courses Kant taught during his first semester (WS 1755/56).
+The table begins with a dot (), under which are the courses Kant taught during his first semester (winter 1755-56).

 Lectures (and available notes from that semester) are indicated with either of three symbols — ‘o’, ‘N’, ‘Ñ’ — depending on whether we possess lecture notes from that semester, and the certainty we have of the dating.
 An ‘N’ indicates that we possess lecture notes for which we are reasonably certain they stem from this semester, while an ‘Ñ’ (or N-tilde) is to be seen as a placeholder for notes that stem from roughly this period.
 [N.B.: Holding your cursor over the ‘N’ and ‘Ñ’ should cause the names of the relevant notes to appear.]
 These approximations need to be viewed quite cautiously, as often there is considerable disagreement on the dating.
 Also, many of the notes are compilations from various semesters (see the page on Dating the Notes); I list these under each relevant semester.
 Much of this dating information should be seen as provisional, and is likely to change with further research.
 In any event, the discussion on dating included with the separate descriptions of the notes should always be consulted.